The Symbols of Ireland and their Significance in the Irish Culture Explained

 Again, the Grogochs are known to be very sociable.
 They love being around people and are so helpful.
 Yet, they have the power of invisibility, they roam around using this power most of the time.
 They don’t let people observe them unless they are trusted.

 When they are invisible and not around trusted people, they will look for peculiar jobs to do.
 They love keeping themselves busy.
-However, they have some bizarre habits that include getting under one’s feet and roaming around the houses.
-If they think someone is friendly, they will get in there, start socialising and helping.
-However, if the house is resided by a priest or minister, they will be too afraid to come around.
+However, they have some bizarre habits that include getting under one’s feet and roaming around houses.
+If they think someone is friendly, they will go in their house, start socialising and helping.
+However, if the house is resided by a priest or minister, they will be too afraid to come inside.

-Changelings are not really creatures, but it’s a belief that stayed in Ireland for a very long time.
-Right after, it became one of the symbols of Ireland.
-There are also some illustrations of changelings that were found in the Irish folklore.
+Changelings are not really considered symbols of Ireland but they are interesting creatures that have fascinated and terrified Irish people for a very long time.
+Their impact on folklore earns them a place on this list however.
+There are also some illustrations of changelings that were found in Irish folklore.

 People in ancient times believed that children were supposed to be born healthy.
-If one had any medical issue, then it was a fairy child rather than their real one.
+If one had any medical issue, then it could be a fairy child rather than their real one which is quite sad.
+Changelings were sometimes thought to be elderly fairies who were brought to die in the mortal world.

 The Fairy World is the Most Prominent Among the Symbols of Ireland

-If this changeling belief proves one thing, it will be the sign of the Fairy world to Ireland.
+If this changeling belief proves one thing, it will be that people believed in the Fairy world in Ireland.
 Among all the symbols of Ireland, the fairy world should stand the tallest.
 That is because it shaped most of the heritage and cultural beliefs of the Irish.
 People used the fairy worlds myth to explain what they had no control over in their real lives.

-Back in time, Ireland witnessed a high percentage of deaths among pregnant women.
-The women either died or they suffered from a miscarriage.
-That was more often in the rural areas of the country.
-Besides, the percentage of the dying boys were much higher than that of the females.
+Centuries ago, Ireland witnessed a high percentage of deaths among pregnant women due to the lack of medical advancement at the time.
+Many women either died or suffered from a miscarriage from pregnancy.
+This was most common in the rural areas of the country.
+It was believed that the fairies preferred to steal boys over girls.
 When a mother lost her child, they would assume that the fairies abducted him/her.
 This explains why mothers dressed their boys in the past just like the girls.

 Dresses were common among young boys to confuse the fairies.
 They used to believe that fairies exchange or steal boys more often.
 So, they believed dressing them as girls would make them stick around.
-People explained that by putting the blame on the fairy world.
-Despite being totally unrealistic, it helped people back then to stop beating themselves up and just deal with the facts.
+People put the blame for a lot of problems on the fairy world.
+It helped people to have something to explain parts of life which had yet to be explained logically.

-Seemingly, the symbols of Ireland are endless and they are all almost equally significant.
-Yet, some of them are rather recognised by the whole world as one of the prominent symbols of Ireland.
-To the Celtic folks, all symbols of Ireland are recognisable, but to the world, not all of them.
-This time, the famous symbol is the Banshee.
-Luckily, the whole world knows one or two about it.
-There is even an American TV show under this name.
+Seemingly, symbols of Ireland are endless and they are all almost equally significant.
+Some of them are recognised by the whole world as the most prominent symbols of Ireland, while others are only known in specific regions of Ireland.
+To the Celtic folks, all symbols of Ireland are recognisable, but around the world only the most famous are associated with Ireland.
+Our next famous Irish symbol is the Banshee.

-It’s a mythical creature that you will get to learn about while skimming through Irish mythology.
-Also, it’s found in different names.
-Despite its popularity, it’s not one of the pleasurable symbols of Ireland, instead, it’s a sign of omen.
-Again, mythology was actually the main shaper of the Irish culture during ancient times.
+The Banshee is a mythical creature that appears throughout Irish mythology.
+Also, it’s known by different names.
+Despite its popularity, it’s not one of the pleasurable symbols of Ireland, instead, it’s an omen of death, but this female spirit is not as scary as you think.
+Again, mythology shaped a lot of Irish culture during ancient times.

 The Role of the Banshee in the Irish Mythology

-It’s actually popular on a wider range than just the Irish culture.
+The Banshee is popular on a wider range than just Irish culture.
 This mythical creature appeared in many tales in the Scottish folklore as well.
-According to mythology, the Banshee is a female spirit that notifies the beholders of an approaching death.
+According to mythology, the Banshee is a female spirit that notifies the people of an approaching death.

-It either shows up to the person who’s going die soon or is heard wailing.
-People in the past used to believe, wailing at funerals was an alert of something dangerous.
-They didn’t perceive wailing as a loud grief.
+The Banshee either shows up to the family of someone who’s going die soon and is heard wailing.
+People in the past used to believe, wailing at funerals was an important part of the Irish wake.
+It was thought that wailing helped to guide the deceased souls to the afterlife.
+Professional wailers even existed going from funeral to funeral to perform the musical lament.

-The debate on this tale lies in the appearance of the Banshee.
 The mythology gave us different versions of how the Banshee appeared.
 One version claims that she was much like Mother Gothel; an old lady who transformed into a young beautiful woman.
 She would stun people with her unusual beauty, yet she remained a sign of demise.
+As part of the Banshee lore, it was accepted that she could change her appearance into an old woman, beautiful young lady and even a crow, similarly to the Morrigan, the Goddess of War and Death.

 The Origin of the Banshee

-Just like a lot of cultural notions, it’s not always easy to learn about where they came from.
+Just like a lot of cultural notions, it’s not always easy to learn about where the Banshee came from.
 Most of the myths carved in our cultures go way back to ancient times.
-People started believing in certain things or carrying out customs by inheritance.
+People started believing in certain things or carrying out customs because they learned about them when they were young.

 Well, to make a long story short, it’s not clear where the Banshee myth comes from.
 However, this brings us back to an important point; blaming everything on the fairy world.
 It was a way out of explaining everything we had no control over.

 But, there is a story behind the evocation of the Banshee.
-In the past, people believed that it was unjust for young women and pregnant ones to die.
-Thus, they pictured those Banshees to be the deceased women who came back to avenge their undeserved demise.
+In the past, people believed that it was unjust for young women and pregnant ones to die before their.
+Thus, they pictured those Banshees to be the deceased women who came back to watch over her family.
 However, the Banshee has an origin according to Irish mythology.
 She is a fairy that descended from the supernatural race of the Tuatha de Danann.

 It is widely known that the banshee is usually a beautiful woman or a bird-like creature.
 However, some regions perceived the banshee with a different eye.
 But, those differences are to blame on the tales of the mythology.
 There are times when a creature shows up in a tale with all the traits of the Banshee.